• Skip to main content

 Duty RDS: The total length of RDS is only 2.7 inches.
 As you can see, it’s an extremely compact sight for your rifle.
 The weight of the optic without any mounting system is only 108 grams.
 Pretty compact and lightweight for a sight if you ask me.

 T2: T2 on the other hand is a bit wider and bigger than Duty RDS.
-The total length of this optic is 3.1 inches and it weighs at 130 grams.
+The total length of this optic is 3.1 inches and it weighs 130 grams.
 Still not too heavy to call it overweight.
 But it’s not extremely light like Duty RDS either.
-Weight balance on the unit is good.
+The weight balance on the unit is good.
 You won’t feel an imbalance.

 Durability

-Duty RDS: Aimpoint used high strength aluminum to construct this sight.
+Duty RDS: Aimpoint used high-strength aluminum to construct this sight.
 Then they used a layer of hard anodized coating on top of it.
-Anodized coating makes it scratch resistant and works as a shield against drops.
-The inside is nitrogen purged to make it fog proof as well.
-Exterior is water sealed and shock proof.
+Anodized coating makes it scratch-resistant and works as a shield against drops.
+The inside is nitrogen-purged to make it fogproof as well.
+The exterior is water-sealed and shockproof.
 Overall, excellent build quality.

 In terms of build quality and durability, they are on par.
 Both of them are solid options for years to come.